cmdruid/crypto-sessions/README.md

 ## Description

-The goal of this project is to demonstrate the use of private/public key pairs for user authentication, rather than session cookies or passwords.
+The goal of this project is to demo the use of private/public key pairs for user authentication, rather than session cookies or passwords.

-The advantage of this approach is that you do not have to mess with managing sessions or passwords, which can be a source of friction for a new project.
-All users are authenticated in real-time via cryptograhy, so there is no need to manage passwords, session tokens, session expiration / revocation, etc.
+The advantage of this approach is that you do not have to mess with managing session cookies, tokens or passwords, which can burden a new project.
+All users are authenticated in real-time via cryptograhy.

-The disadvantage of this approach is that key management is now pushed into the hands of the user / client, which is a much different paradigm than today.
-Browsers tend to handle this responsibility very poorly (XSS attacks anyone?), and the loss / leak of passwords is still an issue.
+The disadvantage of this approach is that key management is now pushed into the hands of the user / client, which is a much different paradigm.
+Browsers handle this responsibility poorly (XSS attacks anyone?), and the loss / leaking of passwords is still an issue.

 A side-benefit of this approach is that all requests/responses are cryptgraphically signed end-to-end, and data payloads are encrypted end-to-end as well.

-The session authentication middleware is also relatively simple, as we are just checking the signature included with the request.
-This is in contrast to current auth middleware (like Firebase / Oauth) that may involve multiple servers and intermediary requests to issue a session token (then manage that token).
+The session middleware is also simplified to just checking the signature on each request.
+This is contrast to auth providers that involve handling tokens and intermediary requests (which can be hijacked).

 ## This is dumb.
 Why change things?

 It is a fun experiment!
 Plus, using public keys for identity works well with cryptocurrency and other emerging protocols (like nostr? ;-)).

-There's also a severe lack of tooling when it comes to client-side key management and rotation.
-DIDs make promises to tackle these issues, but so far there is nothing material (many great devs are working on it!).
+There's also a severe lack of tooling when it comes to client-side key management.
+DIDs show some promise, but so far there is nothing material.

-But I like to experiement, and state-less user sessions with no password management sounds like it would be fun for small projects.
+But I like to experiement, and state-less user sessions sounds like it would be fun for small projects.
+Maybe it will help push further development and tooling for self-custody of keys.
 Let me know what you think!

 ## How to Use